simonom/PyCHAM/README.md

 act_w = activity coefficients for the wall (dimensionless) of components with indices
 		given in act_wi variable above

+pconct = Times (seconds) at which seed particles of number concentration given in pconc
+		are introduced to the chamber.
+If introduced at multiple times, separate times by a semicolon.
+		For example, for a two size bin simulation with 10 and 5 particles/cc in the first and second size bin respectively introduced at time 0 s, and later at time 120 s seed particles of concentration 6 an 0 particles/cc in the first and second size bin respectively are introduced, the pconc input is pconc = 10, 5; 6, 0
+		and the pconct input is
+		pconct = 0; 120
+		and the Number_size_bins input is
+		Number_size_bins = 1

-pconc = either total particle concentration at start of experiment, in which case should
+pconc = Either total particle concentration at start of experiment, in which case should
 		be a scalar, or particle concentration per size bin, in which case length should equal number of particle size bins (# particles/cc (air)).
 If an array of numbers, then separate numbers by a comma.
-If a scalar, the particles will be spread across size bins based on the values in the std, loc and scale variables below.
-To turn off particle considerations set to 0 (which is also the default), likewise set Number_size_bins variable (above) and seed_name variable (below) off
+If a scalar, the particles will be spread across size bins based on the values in the std and mean_rad inputs.
+		To turn off particle considerations leave empty.
+If seed aerosol introduced at mutiple times during the simulation, separate times using a semicolon.
+		For example, for a two size bin simulation with 10 and 5 particles/cc in the first and second size bin respectively introduced at time 0 s, and later at time 120 s seed particles of concentration 6 an 0 particles/cc in the first and second size bin respectively are introduced, the pconc input is pconc = 10, 5; 6, 0
+		and the pconct input is
+		pconct = 0; 120
+		and the Number_size_bins input is
+		Number_size_bins = 1

 seed_name = name of component comprising the seed particles, can either be core for a
 			component not present in the equation file, or a name from the equation list